monsonite/MINT-Documentation/Chapter4_9_draft.md

 So when do we use these stack operations?

-We use DUP when we need to use the top item twice.
+We use _DUP_ when we need to use the top item twice.
 If we put a number on the stack and want to square it (multiply it by itself) we use DUP to make a copy followed by a multiplication *
 ```
 5 " * .   <ENTER>
+00025
+>
 ```
 DUPLICATE the 5 on the stack, multiply and print the answer.
 This is a very simple use case.

 We use _DROP_ when there is a value on the top of the stack that we don't need.
-We can DROP it and this exposes the 2nd member of the stack.
+We can _DROP_ it and this exposes the 2nd member of the stack.

 One example might be when we perform a DIVISION, but we are only interested in the REMAINDER (we are performing a MODULUS operation).
-We DROP the QUOTIENT from the top of the stack, leaving the REMAINDER for us to use.
+We _DROP_ the QUOTIENT from the top of the stack, leaving the REMAINDER for us to use.
 ```
 5000 15 / ' .  <ENTER>
+00005
+>
 ```

 This will print the REMAINDER of 5000 divided by 15, which is 00005

-SWAP is used to access the 2nd stack member, use it, and then still have the first member remaining on the stack.
-We will look at SWAP again in Chapter 6 when we look at memory and variables.
+_SWAP_  `$` is used to access the 2nd stack member, operate on it, and then still have the first member remaining on the stack.
+We will look at _SWAP_ again in Chapter 6 when we look at memory and variables.

-In this short chapter we have looked at the stack operations, DUP, DROP, OVER and SWAP.
+In this short chapter we have looked at the stack operations, _DUP_, _DROP_, _SWAP_ and _OVER_.

 Exercises: